splynx/docs/files/en/customer_management/customer_billing/customer_billing.md

 ## Payment Accounts

- Accounts of the customer which can use to make payments on the system.
+ The accounts of customer which are used to make payments in the Splynx system.

  ![Payment accounts](payment_accounts.png)